This Santorini itinerary enables you to see the capital town Fira, the world-famous Oia and the black sand beach of Kamari in one day.

 Day trip to Santorini from Naxos

-In high season, more ferries may become available, making it possible to visit Naxos on an independent day trip.
+More ferries may become available in the high season, making it possible to visit Naxos on an independent day trip.

 Day trip to Santorini from Paros